Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 Don't take me the wrong way I'm greatful that I can even talk about my personal life to do with epilepsy with them and it's great support talking to them and that I can share this part of my life with them.

-It's just most of the time there listening and just trying to get to understand what I'm going through because they don't fully understand how epilepsy and the anti-epileptic drug's you take with them can actually affect your life because they don't have epilepsy.
+It's just most of the time there listening and just trying to get to understand what I'm going through because they don't fully understand how epilepsy and the AED's you take with them can actually affect your life because they don't have epilepsy.

 Which makes it very difficult for them to give me any advice on how to help me cope with my current problem.
 It's not that there not trying to understand it's just difficult for them to understand how epilepsy and my mangled hand can contribute to so much confusion, frustration, and depression deep within me.